 News and media

-The UK has left the EU.
-The transition period will end December 31, 2020.
+UK has left the EU.
+The transition period ended December 31, 2020.

-This means that import and export declarations will be required for all goods.
+Import and export declarations are now required for all goods.
 Most declarations are a combined customs and safety and security declaration.
 However, where a combined declaration is not used an export safety and security declaration will need to be made.

 Customs tariffs, INCOTERMS, VAT rules in the EU and the UK, EORI number, HS Classification – this and much more might be valuable for you to know about.